waja/docker-calcardbackup/README.md

     CRON_TIME       the interval of cron job to run mysqldump. `0 0 * * *` by default, which is every day at 00:00
-    INIT_BACKUP     if set, create a backup when the container starts CALCARD_OPTS    options passed to calcardbackup
+    INIT_BACKUP     if set, create a backup when the container starts BACKUP_DIR      location where the backup should be stored NC_DIR          location where Nextcloud config/config.php is searched for CALCARD_OPTS    options passed to calcardbackup